syncfusion-content/wpf-docs/wpf/Ribbon/Grouping-RibbonTabs-using-ContextTabGroups.md

-### Changing the visibility at run time
+## Changing the visibility at run time

 ContextTabgroup visibility can also be changed at the runtime.
-To change the visibility, enable “**IsGroupVisible**” property of the ContextTabGroup
+To change the visibility, enable `IsGroupVisible` property of the ContextTabGroup

 {% highlight xml %}